The Cavern (1964 film): Plot

 The group manages to hold together for many months while seeking a way out of the cavern, but the confinement, dwindling supplies, and personality conflicts take an increasing toll on their mental states and united purpose.
 Changes happen over time among the trapped people.
 Although she had been Mario's girl before the cavern, Anna spurns him and takes Cramer as her lover.
 Cramer discovers Wilson and Braithwaite had been boozing it up and confiscates the brandy, putting it under lock and key, issuing it only occasionally on special occasions like Christmas dinner.
 Wilson attempts to swim through the underground stream's passages and drowns.
 Later, Beck, exploring an unmapped passage, finds an opening to the outside; but just as he emerges into daylight and what he expects to be freedom, is shot and killed by anti-Nazi partisans.
-Some time after that, Carter attempts to follow the stream out of the mountain using a air pump and hose diving rig he designed that was built by Mario, but Carter falls to his death.
+Some time after that, Carter attempts to follow the stream out of the mountain using an air pump and hose diving rig he designed that was built by Mario, but Carter falls to his death.
 Ironically, his body is washed downstream, over a waterfall, and into the pool below, outside the mountain.

 Cramer symbolically weds Anna, using a ring given to him by Carter just before the ill-fated dive attempt.
 Overcome by his alcoholism, creeping insanity, and growing claustrophobia, Braithwaite commits suicide by pulling the pin and falling on a hand grenade in one of the chambers that had been used to store explosives.
 The resulting explosion opens a fissure that leads to the outside world.
 Anna, Cramer, and Mario stumble through it to freedom, the only survivors of the group that had been trapped in the cavern for so many months.